 LGBT Youth Scotland

-LGBT Youth Scotland are working to make Scotland the best place for LGBTQ+ young people to grow up.
+LGBT Youth Scotland are working to make Scotland a place where all LGBTQ+ young people can flourish and thrive.
 On their website you can find your local youth groups and access their live chat for digital support.
 There’s also lots of really practical resources on many different topics such as coming out, sex and relationships and gender.

 This organisation supports LGBTQ+ people aged 16+ years with service, social events and resources.
 The LGBT Helpline Scotland is available for LGBTQ+ people but also parents, friends and professionals who are supporting LGBTQ+ people.
 The Helpline team will be able to give information on sexual health, coming out, gender identity amongst other issues.